 Increased penalties and expiation fees under the Act

-In particular, a new penalty structure for the sale or supply of tobacco product and e-cigarette products to a minor means that a proprietor of a business can be fined up to $20,000 for a first offence and up to $40,000 for a second and subsequent offence, and in any other case (such as an individual vendor), the maximum penalty is $5,000.
+In particular, a new penalty structure for the sale or supply of tobacco products and e-cigarette products to a minor means that a proprietor of a business can be fined up to $20,000 for a first offence and up to $40,000 for a second and subsequent offence, and in any other case (such as an individual vendor), the maximum penalty is $5,000.

 New definition of shisha tobacco

-As of 31 March 2019, a definition of ‘shisha tobacco’ is provided under section 4(1) of the Tobacco and E-Cigarette Products Act 1997, to make it clear that existing offences related to tobacco products, such as smoking in a smoke-free area, also apply to these products.
+From 31 March 2019, a definition of ‘shisha tobacco’ is provided under section 4(1) of the Tobacco and E-Cigarette Products Act 1997, to make it clear that existing offences related to tobacco products, such as smoking in a smoke-free area, also apply to these products.
 ‘Shisha tobacco’ is defined as ‘a fibrous plant product (whether or not comprised of or containing tobacco) that is designed for smoking in a shisha, hookah, water pipe or similar device.’

 Frequently Asked Questions